 Contracts serve a very important purpose in auto transport.
-Customers and carriers alike need to know that once an agreement is made the terms will not change.
-Carriers don’t want to waste their time or resources and customers want to be able to budget and schedule confidently.
-This article is not about these kinds of contracts.
+Customers and carriers need to know that once an agreement is made the terms will not change.
+Carriers don’t want to waste their time or resources going after a car that isn’t ready and customers need to be able to budget and schedule flights, work, and moving confidently.

 This article is about the non-refundable payments and ambiguous car hauling contracts that some brokers require before they know the price, dates, or have even talked to any carriers.
 These types of contracts place all of the power with the broker but remove all of the responsibility.
 A contract like this is considered an ‘adhesion contract’ and would not hold up in court; the broker has no motivation to find a carrier at a low price or at all because he is already paid and isn’t required to return the money either way.

 This isn’t exactly a scam but it is close to it.
-Every company that requires a contract and deposit up front isn’t necessarily unreliable, but keep an eye out for red flags.
+Keep an eye out for red flags.
 Is the agent pressuring you to act quickly?
 Is the agent promising a very low price or a price much lower than any other company?
 Are reviews of the company on the web poor?
 Does the contract have spelling errors or casual language?
 Use common sense.
 Don’t sign or pay anything if you are not getting any kind of guarantee in return.

 If you have signed a contract and feel cheated the first thing you should do is ask for your money back.
 This is not likely to work but it’s a good first step.
 Tell them you feel their business practices are illegitimate and if they give you your money back now you will forget the issue.
 They will have plenty of excuses for you, let them talk, keep them on the phone for as long as possible and be very firm with what you want.
 They will have a lot of phone calls coming in and they won’t want to dedicate an inordinate amount of time to you.
 Before the call ends mention that you will be speaking with your lawyer.